5 Reasons Why Your Table Saw is Not Cutting Straight

-You can literally go weeks or even months without realizing you have a table saw that isn’t cutting perfectly straight.
-I know because it has happened to me.
-You end up finding out when you have a cut to make that really matters, like a piece of furniture or probably just anything that requires a nice, straight line.
+You end up finding out this when you have a cut to make that really matters, like a piece of furniture or probably just anything that requires a nice, straight line.

+#1.
 Using Poor Form

-If you are new to woodworking or just never learned the basics, then it could be something as simple as using poor form when cutting.
-When pushing wood through a table saw blade, there are a couple things to watch out for that will not only give you a nicer cut but keep you safe, as the wood will be less likely to kick back, causing harm to you.
+When pushing wood through a table saw blade, there are a couple of things to watch out for.
+Ensuring that will not only give you a nicer cut but keep you safe, as the wood will be less likely to kick back, causing harm to you.

 - Keep the wood flat on the table.
-It’s easy to not realize you are lifting the front end of the wood keeping it up off the table.
-Or possibly, you are pushing down on the wood and the back end is lifting as it hits the blade.
+It’s easy not to realize you are lifting the front end of the wood, keeping it up off the table.
+Or, possibly, you are pushing down on the wood, and the back end is lifting as it hits the blade.
 This can cause your cuts to look like crap.
 Do your best to keep the wood laying flat on the tabletop.
 Use a push stick to keep your hands safe and to guide the wood through the blade.

 As simple as these two points seem, it does take practice to get used to how it should feel as you cut wood on a table saw.
 If you are new to the hobby, I would recommend spending an hour just cutting random pieces of wood slowly and safely just to get a feel for the movement.

+#2.
 The Blade Is Not Properly Aligned

 Table saws can be adjusted so the blade tilts.
-Often times, even if you haven’t loosened the handle on the tilting apparatus, it can loosen up and move slightly especially on older saws.
+Oftentimes, even if you haven’t loosened the handle on the tilting apparatus, it can loosen up and move slightly, especially on older saws.

-Not surprisingly, you might find the saw blade isn’t at 90 degrees even though the motor arbor angle is set to 0.
-If you find this to be your situation, always go with the 90 degrees at the blade and table top and then mark on the degree display on the front of the table as to where the real 0 degree mark should be.
+If you find this to be your situation, always go with the 90 degrees at the blade and tabletop and then mark on the degree display on the front of the table where the real 0-degree mark should be.
 Use a permanent marker for this.

 With a lot of use, you will find that what is marked on your saw does not hold to be true.
-Tools get old and parts loosen up.
+Tools get old, and parts loosen up.
 That is why regular maintenance is a good thing to get into.
 Even if you just checked one tool a weekend.

+#3.
 Warped Blade

-You usually work with a wide variety of types of wood in a typical woodworking shop.
-Some lumber is soft whereas others are hard.
 You also have rough cuts and fine cuts to make.
 If you don’t have the right saw blade for the type of wood and job, you could end up with a warped blade.
-Once that happens, it’s off to the hardware store for a new blade.
-Let’s look at what might cause this to happen.

 - As mentioned previously, make sure the wood is pressed against the fence and flat on the table.
 As important as that is, if you are careless and ramming the wood too hard, you might end up bending it by how you push the wood through the blade.
-You might have a tendency you are not even aware of and push a certain way every time that eventually starts to warp the blade.
+You might have a tendency you are unaware of and push a certain way every time that eventually starts to warp the blade.
 If you end up with warped blades but have no idea what caused it, this could likely be the reason.

 Once you find out a blade is warped, get rid of it.
 A warped blade not only ruins your projects but can potentially cause you harm.

+#4.
 Loose Blade Holding Nut

 The blade of your table saw is locked in place by a nut.
 It can either be just right, too loose or too tight.
 If a nut is over-tightened, then your saw blade may stop spinning and cutting too.